Getting StartedInternships can be part-time or full-time, paid or unpaid; arrangements vary according to the needs of the student and the employer.

 There are many ways to find an internship position.

 - Start reviewing the internship search resources

-- Login to Career Connections for access to the St. Norbert College database of internship listings.
+- Login to Hire a Knight for access to the St. Norbert College database of internship listings.

 - Attend internship and career fairs